 Unlike the higher-end offerings on this list, it isn’t loaded with features like two-way front zippers, felt-lined pockets, or recycled materials.
 But it does stand as a remarkable value considering its light weight, warmth, and basically unmatched price.

 - Fill: 800

 - Weight: 10.2 oz.

-- Key features: Responsible Down Standard, DWR coating, packs into its own pocket
+- Key features: Meets RDS, DWR coating, packs into its own pocket

-But right now, you can find this jacket for under $200!
+But right now, you can find this jacket for close to $300!
 Until the brand updates the design or construction, this one is a hot buy — and it will likely work for years.

 Built for cat-skiers and heli-guides, the Mountain Ops down jacket sports a burly ripstop nylon shell with basically bulletproof 500-denier waterproof nylon canvas overlays at the shoulders and sleeves.
-Uber-cozy felt-lined pockets are perfect for bare hands, even when the temps drop to the coat’s lower limit rating of -25 degrees Fahrenheit.
+Uber-cozy, felt-lined pockets are perfect for bare hands, even when the temps drop to the coat’s lower limit rating of -25 degrees.
 And the rest of you will stay plenty warm too.

 - Fill: 650

 - Key features: Waterproof nylon ripstop shell and canvas shoulder/back overlays, windproof

 The Mountain Hardwear Super/DS Stretchdown Hooded Down Jacket ($275) is among the most flexible down jacket we’ve ever worn, making it super comfortable for everyday errands and recreation.
 The jacket performed well on commuter rides, nippy walks, and snowy hikes in a range of temperatures from 10 to 35 degrees plus wind chill at 10,000 feet.